dmn001/gridswap_solver/readme.md

 If it does not find a solution, it will instead display the longest path found and "incomplete solution found" in the title bar.

-When a solution is found, is displays "SOLVED!" in the title bar.
+When a full solution is found, is displays "SOLVED!" in the title bar.

 The grid size and other parameters can be changed in the code.